pingcap/docs/encryption-at-rest.md

 ### TiKV

-TiKV supports encryption at rest, this allows TiKV to transparently encrypt data files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) mode.
-To enable encryption at rest, an encryption key must be provided by user and this key is called master key.
-The master key that is used to encrypt the data keys is provided by the user.
+TiKV supports encryption at rest.
+This feature allows TiKV to transparently encrypt data files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) mode.
+To enable encryption at rest, an encryption key must be provided by the user and this key is called master key.
 TiKV automatically rotates data keys that it used to encrypt actual data files.
 Manually rotating the master key can be done occasionally.
 Note that encryption at rest only encrypts data at rest (namely, on disk) and not while data is transferred over network.
-It is advised to use TLS together with encryption at rest
+It is advised to use TLS together with encryption at rest.

 Optionally, you can use AWS KMS for both cloud and on-premises deployments.
 You can also supply the plaintext master key in a file.